nitish754/learning-react/README.md

 #Babel does this behind the scene
 JS : React.createElement("h1",{id:"msg"}, "Hello Namaste Javascript")

+#Destructring on the fly : This is concept when we accept the props as destructred object like ({name,image,price})

 #Components in React :
 There two way to write component in React
 1. Class Component